tiyd-rails-2015-05/crash_course/README.md

 ## Rails

 * So why bother with a number guessing game?
 It's cool that we built it, granted, but after killing a few minutes with it, it gets boring really fast.
+* How can I send this program to my mother?
+* Describe the Web
+  * isitchristmas.com
+  * findtheinvisiblecow.com
+  * kickstarter.com
+  * github.com
 * Who here has a LOT of something in their life.
 Any collectors?
 Anything else you can't manage to keep track of on your own?
 * Get a student idea, hopefully one which many of them would like to use.
 * Build a Rails app based on that idea.
-  * Talk about what Rails is
-  * Talk about what databases are
-  * Talk about what the web is
   * Make a quick scaffold app and bring it up
-* If time, add some data with Faker.
+  * Use something like rails_admin to make it semi-pretty
   * Deploy to Heroku.
 Show them all the web address.
-* If crazy time left, add multi-tenancy.
+* If crazy time left, add Devise and multi-tenancy.

 ## So Why Do This?